go-addrs/addrs/README.md

 ## IP Tables

-This is a data structure that tables IP addresses to arbitrary `interface{}` values.
-It supports the constant-time basic table operations: insert, get, and remove.
+This is a data structure that maps IP addresses to arbitrary `interface{}` values.
+It supports the constant-time basic operations: insert, get, and remove.
 It also supports O(n) iteration over all prefix/value pairs in lexigraphical order of prefixes.

 When a table is created, you choose whether the prefixes will be IPv4 (4-byte representation only) or IPv6 (16-byte) addresses.
 The two families cannot be